-Furthermore, manufacturing and industrial companies are impacted by at least three additional broad categories under which most cyberattacks, and threats occur:
+Furthermore, manufacturing and industrial companies are impacted by at least three additional broad categories under which most types of cyberattacks, and threats occur:

 Executives Have More Control Than They Think

-In the face of these threats, many business leaders think they are powerless — but they are wrong.
+In the face of these threats and expectations, many business leaders think they are powerless — but they are wrong.
 In fact, many of the root causes of breaches are within the C-Suite’s control.
-According to the authoritative IBM-sponsored 2017 Ponemon Institute’s "Cost of Breach Report:”
+According to IBM's "Cost of a Data Breach" report:

-A strong case can be made for a top-down cyberhygiene program, which, if executed correctly by executives, can reduce up to 70 percent of cybersecurity risk.
+A strong case can be made for a top-down cyberhygiene program, which, if executed correctly by executives, can reduce up to 70% of cybersecurity risk.
 The following areas provide executives a great starting point.